Treaty establishing a Constitution for Europe: Qualified majority voting

 More day-to-day decisions in the Council of Ministers would be to be taken by qualified majority voting, requiring a 55% majority of members of the Council representing a 65% majority of citizens.
 (The 55% is raised to 72% when the Council acts on its own initiative rather than on a legislative proposal from the Commission or the Union Minister for Foreign Affairs.)
 The unanimous agreement of all member states would only be required for decisions on more sensitive issues, such as tax, social security, foreign policy and defence.

 President of the European Council

-The six-month rotating Presidency of the European Council would switch to a chair chosen by the heads of government, in office for 2½ years and renewable once.
-The role itself would remain administrative and non-executive, but rather than the Presidency being held by a member state as at present, it would be held by an individual elected by and accountable to the Council.
+The Presidency of the European Council would switch from a six-month rotation among members of the European Council to a chair chosen by them, in office for 2 1/2 years and renewable once.
+The role itself would remain largely non-executive, tasked with seeking agreements among the national leaders, but would be full time (the President would no longer be a Prime Minister or President of a Member State) and longer-term, thereby enabling the incumbant to have more time for the task.

 President of the Council of Ministers

-The six-month rotating Presidency of the Council of Ministers, which currently coincides with the Presidency of the European Council, would be changed to an 18-month rotating Presidency shared by a trio of member countries, in an attempt to provide more continuity.
+The six-month rotating Presidency of the Council of Ministers, would be changed to an 18-month rotating Presidency shared by a trio of member countries, in an attempt to provide more continuity.
 The exception would be the Council's Foreign Affairs configuration, which would be chaired by the newly created Union Minister for Foreign Affairs.